-- 4.1 The Institute will select up to two winners of the Reporting Award.
+- 4.1 The Institute will select one or more winners of the Reporting Award.
 Each winner ("the Winner") may receive a different amount of money, at the discretion of the Committee.
 The maximum award is twelve thousand five hundred dollars (\$12,500).
-The award is divided into two payments. - 4.2 Each winner will receive an advance of two thousand five hundred dollars (\$2,500) on acceptance of the proposal and the signing of the agreement, and is eligible to receive the balance of the agreed-upon award on completion and publication of the Work by the December 1, 2019 deadline, provided the Institute's Awards Committee judges the Work acceptable.
+The award is divided into two payments. - 4.2 Each winner will receive an advance of two thousand five hundred dollars (\$2,500) on acceptance of the proposal and the signing of the agreement, and is eligible to receive the balance of the agreed-upon award on completion and publication of the Work by the December 6, 2024 deadline, provided the Institute's Awards Committee judges the Work acceptable.
 The Committee will judge whether the Work is acceptable only after the Work is published in a reputable media outlet of wide circulation.
-Expenses incurred by the Winner in reporting and writing the Work is the sole responsibility of the Winner. - 4.3 The Winner will have access to an NYU ID, online and onsite access to NYU Bobst Library research and reference privileges, and a workspace (space permitting) at the Institute from June 3, 2019 through December 1, 2019.
-The Institute is a fully equipped multimedia environment with wi-fi access, however the Institute will not provide a personal computer or other dedicated audio or video equipment. - 4.4 The Winner will not be deemed to be an NYU employee by virtue of winning the Competition, submitting the Work, or publishing the Work in conjunction with NYU.
+Expenses incurred by the Winner in reporting and writing the Work is the sole responsibility of the Winner. - 4.3 Conditions permitting, the Winner will have access to an NYU ID, online and onsite access to NYU Bobst Library research and reference privileges. - 4.4 The Winner will not be deemed to be an NYU employee by virtue of winning the Competition, submitting the Work, or publishing the Work in conjunction with NYU.